-a) Gardening and general farming uses; providing that any building in which horses or other farm animals are kept shall be a distance of not less than 100 feet from any lot in the "R" District.

-b) One-family dwellings.

-c) Churches, located not less than 30 feet from any lot in the "R" District.

-d) Public and private schools, and school administration and service buildings located not less than 50 feet from any lot in the "R" District.

-e) Essential public services equipment.

-f) Family day care and adult day care homes with no more than six minor children or adults.

-g) State licensed adult foster care family homes with no more than six adults.

-h) Private communication antennas and towers not exceeding 35 feet in height.

-i) Railroad right-of-ways not including switching, storage, freight yards, or sidings unless part of a farming operation.
+- a) Gardening and general farming uses; providing that any building in which horses or other farm animals are kept shall be a distance of not less than 100 feet from any lot in the "R" District. - b) One-family dwellings. - c) Churches located not less than 30 feet from any lot in the "R" District. - d) Public and private schools, and school administration and service buildings located not less than 50 feet from any lot in the "R" District. - e) Essential public services equipment. - t) Family day care and adult day care homes with no more than six minor children or adults. - g) State licensed adult foster care family homes with no more than six adults. - h) Private communication antennas and towers not exceeding 35 feet in height. - i) Railroad rights-of-way not including switching, storage, freight yards, or sidings unless part of a farming operation.